 Read my reviews and recommendations of the best piano books for adult beginners, focusing on the best piano methods for adult learners.

 Whether you're teaching yourself, or working with a piano teacher, the first choice of piano books for adult beginners should be your piano method book.

 The pieces can be great, or not, but the purpose is mainly to teach you skills, step by step.
 This means you should follow the book page by page, and not skip ahead too often.

-Here is a selection of piano method books I find very successful with my older beginner piano students.
+Here is a selection of piano books for adult beginners I find very successful with my older beginner piano students.

 The method is meant to be used with a piano teacher, and that would be my recommendation as well, but is so well written that some adult students work on their own with it.

 Compared to the method above, this is a piano method meant for teaching yourself piano.

-Though I still recommend you take at least a few lessons with a qualified teacher, and once in a while to check in with your teacher to avoid learning especially technique the wrong way.
+Though I still recommend you take at least a few lessons with a qualified teacher, and every once in a while to check in with your teacher to avoid learning (especially technique) the wrong way.

 But, with this popular method you can actually start learning the piano and to read notes by yourself.